ossf/package-manager-best-practices/published/npm.md

 1. Only use private registry solutions that support scopes

-1. Make your private packages immutable:
+2. Make your private packages immutable:

    1. Ensure your registry is not configured to “merge” manifests of the same name from the upstream public registry.
-This is sometimes enabled to work around resolution collisions, but it is a very bad idea, precisely because “work around resolution collisions” is how name hijacking exploits work.
+This is sometimes enabled to work around resolution collisions, but it is a terrible idea, precisely because “workaround resolution collisions” is how name hijacking exploits work.
 If possible, use a private registry implementation that doesn’t even have this feature.

-    1. Once a package is published to the internal proxy registry, it is very important that you do not silently fall back to the public registry if that package is ever removed.
+   2. Once a package is published to the internal proxy registry, it is very important that you do not silently fall back to the public registry if that package is ever removed.
 If the proxy starts serving this package name from the public registry, you are back in a situation where an attacker can take over the name and gain access to any systems that are left behind.

-1. Do not ignore build failures.
-If you configure your projects as above, you will tend to see a 404 error rather than npm fetching untrusted content.
+3. Do not ignore build failures.
+If you configure your projects as above, you will likely see a 404 error rather than npm fetching untrusted content.
 Do not ignore these errors!
-Configure your systems to crash as loudly as possible if a build fails, and fix it right away when this happens.
+Configure your systems to crash as loudly as possible if a build fails, and fix it immediately.

 For more information on the topic, see [npm's substitution attack blog post](https://github.blog/2021-02-12-avoiding-npm-substitution-attacks/).